adikulkarni0/pxdocs/content/operations/operate-other/scaling/scale-down.md

 ---
-title: Scale Down Nodes
+title: Scale down nodes
 keywords: scale down, scaling
-description: Find out how to remove an offline node from a cluster with this document from Portworx.
-Discover how to scale-down nodes today!
+description: Learn how to remove an offline node from a cluster.
 aliases:
     - /install-with-other/operate-and-maintain/scaling/scale-down/
 ---